Tea tree oil is an extract from a plant native to Australia. Tea tree oil was used as a topical treatment by the Aboriginal people for centuries.

 Why do people use tea tree oil?

 Tea tree oil has been used traditionally as a topical antiseptic and antifungal treatment.
 One study found that a dilution of tea tree oil worked as well as 5% benzoyl peroxide in controlling the symptoms of acne.
-It may be effective with toenail fungus and possibly athlete's foot.
+It may be effective with toenail fungus and possibly athlete's foot, but more research is needed.
 Studies of tea tree oil for other conditions such as gum disease, vaginal infections, and dandruff have been inconclusive.

 Tea tree oil has been proposed as a topical treatment for herpes labialis (the common cold sore), but it does not appear to be effective.
 Some laboratory studies have suggested that tea tree oil may be effective against MRSA (methicillin-resistant Staphylococcus aureus), a type of staph infection that's resistant to many antibiotics.
 Although these studies are promising, more research needs to be done.